 Rear-End Shunt Accidents

-A rear-end shunt collision is one where a vehicle strikes another from behind and forces (or "shunts") the other vehicle forward, potentially causing a chain of collisions between multiple vehicles.
+Rear-end shunt accidents occur when one vehicle strikes another from behind and forces (or "shunts") the other vehicle forward, potentially causing a chain of collisions between multiple vehicles.
 This chain effect is sometimes called a "concertina” or “accordion” collision because of the tendency for the vehicles caught in the middle of the chain to crumple at the ends like the bellows of an accordion.
-These accidents occur from a number of causes, such as a poorly maintained brakes or tail lights, distracted driving, tailgating, intoxicated driving, or, in extreme cases, road rage.
+These accidents occur in Long Beach due to a number of causes such as a poorly maintained brakes or tail lights, distracted driving, tailgating, intoxicated driving, or, in extreme cases, road rage.
 Unfortunately, if you are injured in one of these accidents you may need to work with a lawyer, especially if your injuries are serious.
 If you are unsure whether or not you may need legal representation, Jamal Injury Law P.C. can help you better understand your rights.

-Rear-end shunt accidents commonly result in soft-tissue injuries to the back, and whiplash injuries, where the neck moves suddenly forward and then back.
+Rear-end shunt accidents commonly result in soft-tissue injuries to the back and whiplash injuries, where the neck moves suddenly forward and then back.
 In a whiplash injury, the neck’s muscles, tendons, and ligaments can be hyperextended beyond their normal range of motion.
 This can lead to short-term pain or numbness, or long-lasting chronic symptoms.
 If the force of the collision is severe, a whiplash motion can even cause a concussion from the impact of the brain against the inside of the skull.
 Such an injury can cause weeks, months, or years of chronic fatigue, nausea, sensitivity to light, and disruption in cognitive abilities.
 If you experience any of these, you should contact a lawyer immediately.
 Because we have experience in these types of accidents, Jamal Injury Law P.C. can accurately assess your need for legal representation.

 In California, there is a legal doctrine known as "comparative negligence."
 This means that if your accident happened in Long Beach (or elsewhere in the state) the jury will determine whether one or both parties were at fault, and to what degree each party’s conduct contributed to the accident.
-The plaintiff can still recover, but their damage award will be reduced by the percentage of fault that the jury assigns to them.
+The plaintiff can still recover damages for their losses, but their damage award will be reduced by the percentage of fault that the jury assigns to them.

-Accidents like these can result in significant pain, missed time at work, and years of physical therapy.
+Rear-end shunt accidents like these can result in significant pain, missed time at work, and years of physical therapy.
 If you are a motorcyclist who has suffered an injury or loss because of this type of collision, it’s important to work with an experienced Long Beach car accident lawyer.
-If this has happened to you, contact Jamal Injury Law for a free consultation.
-Call us today at 714-907-1021 to schedule a free, no-obligation consultation.
+If this has happened to you, contact Jamal Injury Law P.C. at 714-907-1021 to schedule a free, no-obligation consultation with a lawyer.